jcorrell35/vault-web/content/Music Collection/2025 Listens.md

 ---
+title: 2025 Listens
 description: Top listens for releases that came out in 2025
-title: 2025 Listens
+date:
 draft: false
 ---
 #### LPs